Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 - Rap is a powerful soundtrack genre linked to strong box office performance.
 - Ratings-wise, rap films may underperform, but high-rated ones earn significantly more.
-- Distribution patterns suggest strategic seasonal timing (e.g., summer, Black History Month).
+- Release patterns suggest strategic seasonal timing (e.g., summer, Black History Month).
-- Universal Pictures has invested heavily in this trend.
+- Universal Pictures has taken the lead amoung common distributors, investing heavily in this trend.

 ### If I Had More Time...